In 1851, two women washing clothes in a creek in regional Victoria came across a large nugget of gold.

 They took their precious find to a banker in Castlemaine — a town already heavily afflicted by gold fever.
 Within 48 hours more than 400 would-be miners had flocked to the spot and Bendigo was born.

-Today, this elegant city of 100,000 people is packed with glorious period architecture, and draws visitors to its galleries, gardens, festivals and fashionable eateries.
+Today, this elegant city of 100,000 people is packed with period architecture and draws visitors to its galleries, gorgeous gardens, fashionable eateries and cool cafes.
 You’ll be amazed at the variety of experiences on offer in the unofficial capital of the Victorian Goldfields.

 Enjoy this Bendigo travel guide.

 Need to know

 Average hotel price per room/per night: AUD $140